Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Ablative techniques for renal tumors

-Thermal ablative techniques use either extreme heating or cooling of a mass to destroy it.
-Cryoablation (CA) and radiofrequency ablation (RFA) were introduced to manage small renal masses in the late 1990s.[
+Thermal ablative techniques apply extreme heat or cold to a mass to destroy it.
+Cryoablation (CA) and radiofrequency ablation (RFA) were introduced in the late 1990s to manage small renal masses.[

-Thermal ablation may play an increasing role in the salvage therapy setting for individuals with a high risk of morbidity from surgery.
-CA was evaluated as a salvage therapy in a series of 14 patients to avoid the morbidity associated with repeated NSS.
-Results showed minimal change in renal function after treatment with CA. At a median follow-up period of 37 months, there was suspicion for lesion recurrence in only 4 of 33 tumors (12.1%).[
+Thermal ablation may play an increasing role as salvage therapy for individuals with a high risk of morbidity from surgery.
+CA was evaluated as a salvage therapy in 14 patients to avoid the morbidity associated with repeated NSS.
+Results showed minimal change in renal function after treatment with CA. There was suspicion of recurrence in only 4 of 33 tumors (12.1%) after a median follow-up period of 37 months.[

-The clinical applications of ablative techniques are not clearly defined in VHL, and surgery remains the most-studied intervention.
-The available clinical evidence suggests that ablative approaches are only recommended for small (≤3 cm), solid-enhancing renal masses in older patients with high operative risk—especially in those facing salvage renal surgery because of a high complication rate.
+In summary, the clinical applications of ablative techniques are not clearly defined in VHL, and surgery remains the most-studied intervention.
+The available clinical evidence suggests that ablative approaches are only recommended for small (≤3 cm), solid-enhancing renal masses in older patients with high operative risk—especially those facing salvage renal surgery because of a high complication rate.
 Young age, tumors larger than 4 cm, hilar tumors, and cystic lesions are relative contraindications for thermal ablation.[

 Level of evidence: 3di

-Leaving residual cancer behind is a concern with a partial adrenalectomy in patients with a malignant PHEO; however, in the VHL population, the malignancy rate is extremely low (<5%).[
+The possibility of partial adrenalectomy leaving residual cancer behind is a concern in patients with a malignant PHEO.
+However, in the VHL population, the malignancy rate of PHEOs is low (<5%).[

-In a total adrenalectomy, the adrenal vein is generally divided early to limit catecholamine release with gland mobilization.
-In a partial adrenalectomy, this can lead to venous congestion and gland compromise.[
+In a total adrenalectomy, the adrenal vein is usually divided early to limit catecholamine release during gland mobilization.
+However, in a partial adrenalectomy, dividing the adrenal vein can lead to venous congestion and gland compromise.[

-Both open resection and laparoscopic approaches are safe, but if feasible, laparoscopic removal is preferred.[
+Both open resection and laparoscopic surgical approaches are safe, but if feasible, laparoscopic removal of adrenal tissue is preferred.[

-VHL-related tumors such as pancreatic neuroendocrine tumors (NETs) may be identified during incidental imaging or during lifelong surveillance protocols.[
+VHL-related tumors, such as pancreatic neuroendocrine tumors (NETs), may be identified during incidental imaging or lifelong surveillance protocols.[

 Surveillance of pancreatic manifestations

 Serous cystadenomas do not have malignant potential and can be safely observed.
-Local obstruction of the bile or pancreatic duct is rare.
-Solid pancreatic NETs have low metastatic potential and if localized, small, and asymptomatic, can be safely observed without concerns.
-The duration and modality for imaging is center dependent, but the general principles are to perform imaging every 1 to 2 years with the same examination method to allow meaningful comparisons.
-Lesions with slow doubling times, sizes less than 3 cm, and no exon 3 pathogenic variants have the most favorable outcomes.[
+Local obstruction of the bile duct or the pancreatic duct occur rarely with these lesions.
+Solid pancreatic NETs have a low metastatic potential.
+If they are localized, small, and asymptomatic, they can be safely observed without concerns.
+The duration and modality for pancreatic imaging is center-dependent, but general principles include performing imaging every 1 to 2 years with the same examination method to allow meaningful comparisons.
+Pancreatic lesions with slow doubling times, sizes less than 3 cm, and a lack of exon 3 pathogenic variants have the most favorable outcomes.[

-Positive lymph nodes should be removed when found at the time of surgery.
-For individuals with locally advanced or metastatic pancreatic NETs, surgery is still considered if significant debulking can be offered.
-Metastatic liver lesions can often be treated with local ablative techniques or resection in select VHL patients.
+Positive lymph nodes should be removed if they are found during surgery.
+Surgery is still considered for individuals with locally advanced or metastatic pancreatic NETs if significant debulking can be offered.
+Additionally, metastatic liver lesions can often be treated with local ablative techniques or resection in select patients with VHL.

 Treatment of retinal hemangioblastomas includes laser treatment, photodynamic therapy, and vitrectomy.
 Efforts have also been made to use either local or systemic therapy.

-Laser photocoagulation is extensively used for retinal hemangioblastomas in patients with VHL disease.
-A retrospective review of 304 treated retinal hemangioblastomas in 100 eyes showed that laser photocoagulation had a control rate greater than 90%, and was most effective in smaller lesions measuring up to 1 disk diameter.[
+Laser photocoagulation is used extensively to treat retinal hemangioblastomas in patients with VHL.
+A retrospective review of 304 treated retinal hemangioblastomas in 100 eyes showed that laser photocoagulation had a control rate greater than 90% and was most effective in smaller lesions up to 1 disk diameter.[

-Twenty-one patients with severe retinal detachment achieved varying degrees of visual preservation when treated with pars plana vitrectomy with posterior hyaloid detachment, epiretinal membrane dissection, and silicone oil or gas injection with retinectomy or photocoagulation/cryotherapy to remove the retinal hemangioblastoma.[
+Twenty-one patients with severe retinal detachment achieved varying degrees of visual preservation when treated with pars plana vitrectomy with posterior hyaloid detachment, epiretinal membrane dissection, and silicone oil/gas injection with retinectomy or photocoagulation/cryotherapy to remove the retinal hemangioblastoma.[

-Photodynamic therapy reduced macular edema in a case series of two patients with bilateral retinal hemangioblastoma involvement; these patients had minimal, if any, benefit in visual acuity.[
+Photodynamic therapy reduced macular edema in a case series of two patients with bilateral retinal hemangioblastomas.[

-A case study of proton therapy of eight eyes in eight patients demonstrated resolution of macular edema in seven of eight patients, and all treated eyes experienced preservation of vision after a median follow-up of 84 months.[
+In a case study in which proton therapy was used on eight eyes (in eight patients), macular edema was resolved in seven of eight patients.
+All treated eyes had vision preserved after a median follow-up period of 84 months.[

 Surveillance of CNS hemangioblastomas

-Many small lesions are found incidentally with screening, and patients may remain asymptomatic for a long period of time.
-In a study with a short-term follow-up, 35.5% to 51% of CNS hemangioblastomas remained stable.[
+Many small lesions are found incidentally with screening, and patients may remain asymptomatic for a long time.
+In a study with a short-term follow-up period, 35.5% to 51% of CNS hemangioblastomas remained stable.[

-In a National Institutes of Health series, the researchers noted that the pattern of growth for CNS hemangioblastoma can vary with saltatory growth most commonly observed (72%), but other patterns such as linear growth (6%) and exponential growth (22%) were also observed.[
+In a National Institutes of Health series, researchers noted that patterns of growth for CNS hemangioblastomas can vary, with saltatory growth patterns occurring most often (72%).[

-Another small series (n = 52) aimed to evaluate growth rates under surveillance.
-Researchers identified symptomatic presentation as the only independent predictor of growth.[
+Another small series (n = 52) aimed to evaluate growth rates of CNS hemangioblastomas under surveillance.
+Researchers found that symptomatic presentation was the only independent predictor of growth.[

 Surgical resection of cerebellar or spinal hemangioblastomas has been the standard treatment approach.
-While surgical resection of tumors is generally performed prior to the onset of neurologic symptoms,[
+While surgical resection of tumors is generally performed before the onset of neurological symptoms,[

 Because patients may have multiple tumors and require several surgical procedures, external beam radiation therapy has emerged as an alternative when surgical resection is not feasible.
-Stereotactic radiosurgery has become a commonly utilized approach for hemangioblastoma treatment.[
+Stereotactic radiosurgery is a commonly used approach for hemangioblastoma treatment.[

-Initial tanespimycin (17-AAG) therapy research highlighted that intravenous administration of medication may not be preferred by some patients.
+Initial research on tanespimycin (17-AAG) therapy highlighted that some patients may not prefer intravenous administration of medication.
 The modest toxicity and poor tolerability associated with 17-AAG may deter healthy patients (with other surgical options) from using this treatment.[

-While anti-VEGF therapy is administered systemically for most VHL-associated neoplasms, in VHL-associated retinal tumors, there is the potential to deliver anti-VEGF therapy directly into the eye.
-A study of intravitreally-administered pegaptanib (an anti-VEGF therapy) was evaluated in five patients with VHL-associated retinal hemangioblastomas.[
+While anti-VEGF therapy is administered systemically for most VHL-associated neoplasms, in VHL-associated retinal tumors, it can be delivered directly into the eye.
+Intravitreally-administered pegaptanib (an anti-VEGF therapy) was evaluated in five patients with VHL-associated retinal hemangioblastomas.[

 Two studies have examined the effect of pregnancy on hemangioblastoma progression in patients with VHL.[